-Staff Analysis: The recommended rates are designed to produce revenue of \$124,748, excluding miscellaneous service charges.
-Staff calculated rates using the number of bills and consumption in the test year.
-Staff's recommended rates for wastewater have been calculated based on 80% of the water used by residential customers being returned to the system.
-Staff's recommended rates also include a 6,000 gallon monthly gallonage cap for residential wastewater customers.
+The increased rates are designed to produce revenue of \$124,748, excluding miscellaneous service charges, and are calculated using the number of bills and consumption in the test year.
+Also, the approved rates for wastewater have been calculated based on 80% of the water used by residential customers being returned to the system, and include a 6,000 gallon monthly gallonage cap for residential wastewater customers.

-As discussed in Issue 8, staff is recommending that the utility's rate structure be changed to a base facility and gallonage charge rate structure.
-Based on the 2" meter serving the RV Park, the RV Park would only pay a BFC for eight ERCs.
+Under the base facility charge rate structure, the 2" meter serving the RV Park would normally be assessed a BFC for eight ERCs.
 However, there are 171 rental lots behind the meter, which places a greater demand on the utility's system than eight ERCs.
-Staff believes that a base facility charge based solely on the size of the meter would not accurately measure the demand placed upon the utility's system.
-Based on the usage characteristics of the rental lots, staff believes it is appropriate to consider each rental lot as three-fourths of an ERC or .75 ERC.
-Therefore, staff believes that to calculate rates for the utility, the RV Park should be 128 ERCs (171 X .75).
-In addition, it is appropriate to apply one ERC each for the bathhouse and recreation hall, and 26 ERCs for the laundry facility.
+A BFC based solely on the size of the meter would not accurately measure the demand placed upon the utility's system.
+Based on the usage characteristics of the rental lots, we find it is appropriate to consider each rental lot as three-fourths of an ERC or .75 ERC.
+Therefore, the BFC for the RV Park shall be based on 128 ERCs (171 X .75).
+In addition, we find it is appropriate to apply one ERC each for the bathhouse and recreation hall, and 26 ERCs for the laundry facility.

 Under Section 367.022(5), F.S., landlords who provide service to their tenants without specific compensation for the service are exempt from the Commission's jurisdiction.
-Thus, the Commission has no jurisdiction over what the park owner individually charges the customers of the RV Park.
-Staff is recommending a bulk rate for the RV Park.
-The bulk rate includes a flat rate for the 171 rental lots, bathhouse, recreation hall, and laundry facilities.
-To determine the appropriate flat rate for the rental lots, staff used a summation of the individual BFC charge each rental lot would pay if it was individually billed by the utility.
-This results in staff's recommended flat rate of \$2,179.82 (128 ERCs x \$17.03) for the rental lots.
-Although the RV Park as a whole is a general service customer, staff believes that, because of the usage characteristics of the rental lots, it should be charged the residential gallonage charge of \$2.90 for the gallons billed by OUA.
-Staff also believes the usage should be capped for the rentals lots.
-Since OUA charges the RV Park for only the rental lots' usage, staff recommends the RV Park's gallons should be capped at 6,000 gallons per rental lot or 1,026,000 gallons (171 X 6,000).
+Thus, we have no jurisdiction over what the park owner individually charges the customers of the RV Park.
+The RV Park shall be charged a bulk rate which includes a flat rate for the 171 rental lots, bathhouse, recreation hall, and laundry facilities.
+To determine the appropriate flat rate for the rental lots, we used a summation of the individual BFC charge each rental lot would pay if it was individually billed by the utility.
+This results in an approved flat rate of \$2,179.82 (128 ERCs x \$17.03) for the RV Park consisting of 171 rental lots.
+Although the RV Park as a whole is a general service customer, because of the usage characteristics of the rental lots, we find it shall be charged the residential gallonage charge of \$2.90 for the gallons billed by OUA.
+The usage shall be capped for the rentals lots.
+Because OUA charges the RV Park for only the rental lots' usage, the RV Park's gallons shall be capped at 6,000 gallons per rental lot or 1,026,000 gallons (171 X 6,000).
 This is consistent with the actual usage characteristics of the rental lots.
 Currently, the average water usage per rental lot is 1,300 gallons per month.